alzamer2/Crunchyroll-XML-Decoder-py3/README.md

 1. Install Python 3.4.0 or newer
 2. Run crunchy-xml-decoder.bat or crunchy-xml-decoder.py to generate necessary files (settings.ini and cookies)
 3.  choices	from the option

+for Linux user:
+you need to prepare wine32 environment i'm not that expert in liunix system but thanks to @RGFRv2 he gave me some tips for those that don't know:
+1. connected directly as root with:
+`dpkg --add-architecture i386 && apt-get update && apt-get install wine32`
+2. update in case with:
+`sudo apt-get update`

 Per-Video Process:
 1. Copy the URL of the CrunchyRoll video you want to download from your web browser